Content of this page

 Keytiles is developed in Europe, where GDPR was born.
 And we at Keytiles are taking this very seriously!

-The website owners to get good quality, statistically relevant information / feedback about their content performance do NOT need to know who you are at all!
+The website owners to get good quality, statistically relevant information / feedback about the content performance should NOT / do NOT need to know who the visitor is at all!

 The Keytiles system

 - Does not collect / store / log any sensitive information

 About your website visitors or any other information which suitable to identify the visitor as a person himself.

 - Never connects visitor activity cross-websites or different devices.

 This is not allowed and not possible - guaranteed by system and component design.